-Requirements: In order to participate in and be compensated for this project, your organization must fulfill the following requirements. in the following work areas
+Requirements: In order to participate in and be compensated for this project, your organization must fulfill the following requirements.

 Editorial:

-Publish 1-2 investigative pieces during the duration of the program under the broad topic of corporate influence and politics.
+Publish 1-2 investigative pieces during the September 19-November 2 window under the broad topic of corporate influence and politics.
 Organizations participating in this program should begin editorial planning as soon as they are accepted into the project.
 We are not looking for columns or opinion pieces.
 We want investigative reports that are going to break and drive news.
 Examples include:

 Tracking corporate money on national/state elections or legislation